Fever in Children

 she is "burning up," the measured temperature may not be that high.

-The symptoms of a fever may resemble other medical conditions.
+The symptoms of a fever may look like other health conditions.
 According to the American

 Academy of Pediatrics, if your child is younger than 3 months of age and has a temperature

-health care provider immediately.
-If you are unsure, always check with your child's health
+away.
+If you are unsure, always check with your child's healthcare provider for a

 When should a fever be treated?